Shaina NC: Better toilets for girls

-In the third of her seven-part series on sanitation in Mumbai, the author talks about Sanitation Related Psycho-Social Stress
+In the third of her seven-part series on sanitation in Mumbai, BJP leader Shaina NC talks about Sanitation Related Psycho-Social Stress

 Working in the public sphere, I meet the most inspiring people.
 One such person is Anu Gond, a 13-year-old girl living in the Ganesh Deval Nagar slum of Bhayandar.
 Currently, in the 8th standard in an English medium school, her rented home is a small tin cube where she lives with her father, brother, sister-in-law, nephew and uncle.
 Anu wants to be a doctor.

 Each morning when there is enough light in the sky, Anu makes her way to the common toilets situated 10 minutes from her ‘home’.
 The women’s toilet is filthy, stinky and in poor condition, dimly lit with bad sanitation and no door.

 “We pay Rs.
 30 per month as ‘rent’ to the lady who cleans the toilets but she doesn’t clean it regularly.
 I don’t go to the toilet after dark because I am scared of going alone,” says this brave girl, who has trained herself at this young age to go to the toilet only in daylight.

 The primary concern is that as young girls like Anu transition from childhood to adolenscene there are much larger implications of not having access to proper sanitation facilities, which will not only affect her heath dramatically but also her growth ansd development.
 The lack of access to proper saniatiaon facilities which is one of the most basic human need is a shocking reality that young girls like Anu have to deal with across Mumbai.
 This is partly because they do not know any better but mostly because they do not have a choice and have to accept the amenities that are available.